Voting starts in March for the Drupal Association Board election.

 - Users may publish content without first registering an account at the site, provided they supply a vaild e-mail address and click on an activation link sent them in a verification e-mail (some call this the "craigslist model").
 To use this feature enable the Anonymous publishing CL submodule.

-More specifically, it:
+More specifically, it may:

-- provides flood control;
+- provide flood control;